 October to March:

 Admission: €7 and free on Wednesday all day and Sunday from 3pm.
-If you want to avoid the long queues, you can buy your advance ticket to the Almudaina Palace here.
+If you want to avoid the long queues, you can buy your advance ticket to the Royal Palace of La Almudaina here.

-Outside the walls of the Royal Palace of s’Almudaina and with free access is another of the must-sees in Palma, the gardens of s’Hort des Rei, with Mallorcan and Andalusian elements, which will allow you to take a moment’s rest surrounded by greenery.
+Outside the walls of the Royal Palace of s’Almudaina is one of the essential things to see in Palma de Mallorca for free, the gardens of s’Hort des Rei, with Mallorcan and Andalusian elements, which will allow you to take a moment’s rest surrounded by greenery.

 Lonja of Palma de Mallorca